What, Who, Why is Artist Soapbox?

 Our projects have received grants from the Manbites Dog Theater Fund, the Mary Duke Biddle Foundation, Durham150, and the Ella Fountain Pratt Emerging Artist Award (Durham Arts Council).

-ASBX team members have presented workshops at the National Women’s Theatre Festival, HOME BREW (Honest Pint Theatre), Triangle ArtWorks Lunch & Learn, Dramatist Guild NC, Beltline to Broadway, Justice Theatre Project, Musical Theatre Factory (MTFxR), UNC Humanities, and North Carolina Writers Network.
+ASBX team members have presented workshops at the National Women’s Theatre Festival, HOME BREW (Honest Pint Theatre), Triangle ArtWorks Lunch & Learn, Dramatist Guild NC, Beltline to Broadway, Justice Theatre Project, Musical Theatre Factory (MTFxR), UNC Humanities, The Clayton Center, and North Carolina Writers Network.

 If you'd like to watch as you listen, take a look at two episodes of our Declaration of Love anthology.
 Declaration of Love was released in the fall of 2020.